ninaeriksen/recipes/guacamole.md

 * lime
 * salt
 ## Instructions
-* put one avocado into a bowl.
+* peel the avocadosput one avocado into a bowl.